 Previously considered as one species, in 1994 the common dolphin was separated into short and long-beak varieties.

-However, advances in science suggest the initial classification was correct and the common dolphin is in fact one species, which shows considerable variation throughout its large range.
+However, advances in science suggest the initial classification was correct and the common dolphin is in fact one species (with four sub-species), which shows considerable variation through its large range.

 A varied diet.
-They tend to focus mostly on fish found in mid-water, like anchovies, sardines and other schooling fish but also enjoy a tasty squid every now and then.
-Long-beaked common dolphins are cooperative feeders, working with pod mates to drive prey into an easily accessible ‘bait-ball.’
+They tend to focus mostly on fish found in mid-water depths, like mackerel, herring and other schooling fish but also enjoy a tasty squid every now and then.
+Short-beaked common dolphins are also known to be cooperative feeders, working with pod mates to drive prey into an easily accessible ‘bait-ball.’

 The main threats...

-- Hunting – long-beaked common dolphins are targeted for their meat in several places throughout their range.
+- Hunting – common dolphins are targeted for their meat in several places throughout their range.

-- Pollution – pollution is one of the burgeoning threats facing long-beaked common dolphins throughout their range.
+- Pollution – pollution is one of the burgeoning threats facing common dolphins throughout their range.